Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Expert Tips

-• Dodge only lethal charged moves
+• Only dodge lethal charged moves

-• Use XL-powered Flying attackers
+• Use XL-powered Flying attackers for faster clears

 Common Raid Mistakes

-Ignoring Flying weakness Flying deals massive damage
+Ignoring Flying weakness Misses the best damage option

-Auto-selected teams Often gives poor counters
+Auto-selected teams Often results in poor counter choices

 Weather Strategy